IBM/merlin-docs/docs/guides/ide/debug.md

 #  Debugging

 The IBM i Debugger for Merlin consists of a host component called **IBM i Debug Service**, and a client **IBM i Debug** extension included in the IDE.
 IBM i Debug Service is delivered as host [PTFs](./guides/platform/ManageIBMiServer.md#running-actions-on-the-ibm-i-server).
-Starting from IBM i Debug Service v3.0.0, a Java 11 JRE is required to run IBM i Debug Service on IBM i 7.3/7.4/7.5.
+A Java 11 JRE is required to run IBM i Debug Service on IBM i below 7.6.
 A Java 17 JRE is required to run IBM i Debug Service on IBM i 7.6.

 IBM i Debug Service also requires the following host PTFs:

 - 5770WDS option 60
 - RDi debug PTFs:

-    V7R3 PTF SI82198,
+    7.3 PTF SI82198,
-    V7R4 PTF SI82335,
+    7.4 PTF SI82335,
-    V7R5 PTF SI82343
+    7.5 PTF SI82343

+Tasks:

+- Run **Validate the dependent PTFs** action on a template from **Connections** to verify the required PTFs are applied.

 An IBM i user profile needs to have the following authorities to use the debugger:
 - `*USE` authority to the Start Debug (`STRDBG`) command.